 To Be a Loved Brand

 This guest post by Aaron Bart, VP of Creative Services at our friends 3Q Digital, describes a concept that can be hard to put in tangible terms, but which we all strive for as marketers: becoming a loved brand.
-Loved brands don’t get that designation overnight.
-They earn that place in their customers’ hearts because of trust, innovation and technological advances proven over time.
+Loved brands don’t get that designation overnight, however.
+They earn that place in their customers’ hearts because of trust, innovation, and technological advances proven over time.

 Let’s take a look at some of the concrete examples of successful brand building done by REI and Zappos, and end by answering the critical question: how can we as digital marketers use the tools at our disposal — audience targeting and user experience design — to build our own loved brands.
 Take it away, Aaron.